Linear is out of fashion. Let’s design a circular future for our clothing.

 Nina Falk is a fashion designer and product developer from Stockholm who has ran several brands and stores over the past 15 years.

-Having studied in Sweden, Japan and UK, Nina’s work has always focused on subverting norms and questioned standard industry practices, whether it be to do with gender, worker and model exploitation or environmental impacts.
+Having studied in Sweden, Japan and the UK, Nina’s work has always focused on subverting norms and questioned standard industry practices, whether it be to do with gender, workers rights, model exploitation or environmental impacts.

 Get to know Nina: